HappyTobi/cf-puppeteer/README.md

 To fix that issue, please remove the `path` from your manifest and pass the Artifact / Folder with the `-p` option.

+If there is a problem while pushing you application you can see the complete trace by setting

+Windows: `CF_TRACE=true`

+Unix: `CF_TRACE=/dev/stdout`